microsoft/FluidFramework/packages/dds/tree/docs/inverse-changes/README.md

   * V3.1: consider not reusing old blobs if the amount of data reused from them is small enough
   * V4: as references to parts of the document in space-time (queried by peers from a history server)
   * V2+.1: consider inlining the repair data in the changeset when it is small enough
-* When receiving the inverse, peers apply it as if no concurrent interim changes occurred, otherwise they either:
+* When receiving the inverse, peers apply it as is if no concurrent interim changes occurred, otherwise they either:
   * A: attempt to apply outdated inverse
   * B: reject the changeset, forcing the issuing client to try again